jbfavre/ethtool-exporter/README.md

 `ethtool-exporter` won't try to create them.

 This file can be polled by an existing prometheus-exported which has access to the directory.

+## Contributing

+Fork this repo, work, open a pull request, wait for TRavis CI result